seabro917/MSc-RetinaNet-project/README.md

   - Phase 2: Fine-tune the model on full-size mammograms (freeze the backbone network).

 ## Image patches (used for pre-training)
-Cropped each positive sample (mammogram containing mass) five times, each negative sample two times.
+Cropped each positive sample (mammogram containing mass) five times, and each negative sample two times.
 When the positive sample is cropped, it is guaranteed that the cropped patch will contain the complete mass, not only a portion of the mass.
 All the resulting image patches are of size `1024*1024` $\text{pixel}^2$.
 <p align = "center">
  <img src = "RetinaNet_porject_figs/patch.png" width = "700"/>
 </p>